matthewsedlacek/sezzle-calculator-socketio/README.md

 ## Local Installation

 1. Fork this repository
+2. Clone into folder of your choice
+3. `cd sezzle-frontend`
-2. Run `npm install` in terminal
+4. Run `npm install` in terminal
-3. Run the backend server - refer to [backend](https://github.com/matthewsedlacek/sezzle-backend) repository
+5. Run the backend server - refer to [backend](https://github.com/matthewsedlacek/sezzle-backend) repository
-4. Run `npm start` in your terminal
+6. Run `npm start` in your terminal
-5. Enjoy Sezzle Calculator
+7. Enjoy Sezzle Calculator

-Note: If errors with ActionCable Provider run `npm install --save react-actioncable-provider`

 ## Features